derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 Mitsuba can be used to compute this depth map, provided that it has been compiled in the RGB (non-spectral) mode.
 Mitsuba does have a height map geometry shape that can be used for modelling terrain.

-When compiling REMs for the solar spectrum it is recommened to compute using at least 3 albedo values (0, 0.5 and 1 .0), since path radiances are not exactly linear with surface reflectance.
+When compiling REMs for the solar spectrum it is recommended to compute using at least 3 albedo values (0, 0.5 and 1 .0), since path radiances are not exactly linear with surface reflectance.
 REMs for any surface reflectance in any spectral bin is computed using multi-dimensional linear interpolation from this REM dataset.